TomLucasakaTGeek/Argo_GitOps/README.md

 Step 1:- Creating a Git repository that hosts our code
  - includes an index.js file for web application
- - includes kubeconfig file for managing cluster
+ - includes a kubeconfig file for managing cluster

 Step 2:- Installing Argo CD on our Kubernetes Cluster
  - Enter "minikube start" command to start the kubernetes cluster